edges-collab/edges-analysis/README.md

 # edges-analysis

-**Code for analysing EDGES data (from calibration through to cosmology).**
+**Code for analysing EDGES field data.**

-This is @gitul's version of the analysis pipeline.
+This is the code that originated with @gitul's private repo, and has been extensively modified and formatted to fit the new code structure in the EDGES collaboration.

+The original code before modification is tagged as `original_version`.

 ## Installation